 Transitioning away from fossil fuels is crucial to mitigating climate change.
-Offshore wind farms have the potential to generate a substantial amount of electricity.
-My research focuses on marine ecosystem services – the ecological processes that provide benefits to people — and renewable energy.
-How do offshore wind farms impact ecosystem services and biodiversity?
-Why do certain people in coastal communities accept or reject marine renewable energy development?
-What can be learned from communities, such as Samso, Denmark, that have embraced renewable energy?
+Offshore wind farms have the potential to generate not only a substantial amount of electricity but also considerable controversy.
+My research focuses on coastal communities considering offshore wind farms and marine ecosystem services, which are ecological processes that provide benefits to people.

 Ban, N. C., Mills, M., Tam, J., Hicks, C. C., Klain, S., Stoeckl, N., et al. (2013).
 A social-ecological approach to conservation planning: embedding social considerations.
 Frontiers in Ecology and the Environment.